-To date, the market share and demand increases witnessed in the last two years have continued into 2022.
-In addition, the United States government's tax credit program to encourage consumers to replace older non-efficient wood stoves and fireplaces, will remain in place through 2023.
-The program allows the consumer to apply for a tax credit of up to 26% of the complete cost of a new wood stove, including installation, if it has an average efficiency of 75% or greater.
-This program should continue to buoy demand for Blaze King products sold in the United States as all are eligible for this tax credit.
+To date, the market share and demand increases witnessed in the previous two years have continued into 2022.
+In addition, the United States government's tax credit program to encourage consumers to replace older non-efficient wood stoves and fireplaces, was recently extended though the Inflation Reduction Act to 2034.
+The program currently allows the consumer to apply for a tax credit of up to 26% of the complete cost of a new wood stove, including installation, if it has an average efficiency of 75% or greater.
+Although the tax credit will reduce to 20% post 2023, this program should continue to buoy demand for Blaze King products sold in the United States for the foreseeable future, as all of its products are eligible for this tax credit.
 Of the 160 fireboxes currently approved for sale by the EPA, only 59 qualify for the tax credit.
 Blaze King owns 6, or 10%, of the 59 fireboxes eligible for this tax credit.
-Furthermore, recent increases in costs of heating alternatives such as natural gas, should also be positive for the demand of Blaze King's wood stoves and fireplaces.
+Furthermore, recent increases in costs of heating alternatives such as natural gas, have also been positive for the demand of wood stoves and fireplaces.
 These demand tailwinds help support pricing increases that already have been, or are in the process of being, implemented to counter the effect of rising labour, material, and logistics costs.
+Furthermore, the concerns surrounding the availability and cost of heating alternatives are even more pronounced in Europe, which supports the thesis of acquiring ACR, a complimentary business to Blaze King in the same industry, located in the United Kingdom.

 Blaze King management is focused on increasing production capacity to continue to satisfy its increased demand, and to capitalize on future market expansion opportunities.
-The significant investments made in 2021 in a new fiber laser and brake press, as well as a second new brake press added last month, are the first steps toward production capacity enhancement for Blaze King.
+The significant investments made in 2021 and 2022 in a new fiber laser and two brake presses, are the first steps toward production capacity enhancement for Blaze King, with further investments underway and planned in the coming months.